fcdoc/doc/en/flashduty/mixin/alert_integration/huawei_ces.md

 ---
-brief: Synchronize Huawei Cloud Monitoring CES alert events to Kuaimao Nebula via webhook to achieve automatic noise reduction of alert events"
+brief: Through webhook, synchronize Huawei Cloud Monitoring CES alert events to Flashcat to achieve automated noise reduction processing of alert events"
 ---

 # Huawei Cloud Monitoring CES Integration

-Synchronize Huawei Cloud Monitoring CES alert events to Flashduty via webhook to achieve automated noise reduction of alert events.
+Through webhook, synchronize Huawei Cloud Monitoring CES alert events to Flashduty to achieve automated noise reduction processing of alert events.

 ## In Flashduty
-You can obtain an integrated push address through the following two methods, choose either one.
+You can obtain an integration push address through the following two methods; choose either one.

-### Use Proprietary Integrations
+### Use Dedicated Integration

 When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.

 |+| Expand

-    1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
+    1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
-    3. Choose the **Huawei Cloud Monitoring CES** integration, click **Save**, and a card will be generated.
+    3. Select the **Huawei Cloud Monitoring CES** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view the **push address**, copy it for later use, and complete the process.
+    4. Click the generated card to view the **Push Address**, copy it for later use, and complete.

-### Use Shared Integrations
+### Use Shared Integration

-When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.
+When you need to route alert events to different collaboration spaces based on the payload information of the alert event, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alerts**, and navigate to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
     2. Choose the **Huawei Cloud Monitoring CES** integration:
     - **Integration Name**: Define a name for the current integration.
-    3. After clicking **Save**, copy the newly generated **push address** for later use.
+    3. After clicking **Save**, copy the newly generated **Push Address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can directly set a default collaboration space as a fallback, and then adjust as needed.
     5. Complete.

 ## In Huawei Cloud Monitoring CES

 1. Log in to your Huawei Cloud console, search for **cloud monitoring** products, and enter the corresponding product console
 2. Enter the **alert-Alert Notification - Notification Object** page and click the **Create Notification Object** button
-3. Select `HTTPS` for the protocol, fill in `flashduty` for the name, and enter the integration address for the endpoint (fill in the integration name on the current page, and the address will be generated after saving)
+3. Select `HTTPS` for the protocol, fill in `flashduty` for the name, and fill in the integration address for the terminal (fill in the integration name on the current page, and the address will be generated after saving)
 4. Click the **OK** button to complete the notification object creation

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/huawei_ces/1.avif" />

 5. Enter the **alert-Alert Notification - Notification Group** page and click the **Create Notification Group** button
-6. Fill in `FlashDuty` for the group name, and select the `flashduty` notification object created earlier
+6. Fill in `FlashDuty` for the group name, and select `flashduty` created previously for the notification object
 7. Click the **OK** button to complete the notification group creation

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/huawei_ces/2.avif" />